Sand & Grass Volleyball League Rules

 • Incidental contact with an opponent is ignored, unless such contact interferes with the opponent's opportunity to play the ball.

-Co-Ed Play: 4 person Rules
+Co-Ed Play: 4-person Rules

-• New 2024 A contact of the ball using the fingers of one or two hands to direct the ball toward a teammate is a set.
-A player may set the ball in any direction toward his/her team’s court.
-Setting over the net for any reason is not allowed and will be considered a fault.
+• A contact of the ball using the fingers of one or two hands to direct the ball toward a teammate is a set.

-• Unlimited substitutions are allowed
+• Unlimited substitutions are allowed.

-Co-Ed Play: 6 person Rules
+Co-Ed Play: 6-person Rules

 • A minimum of 4 players must be on the court to start play.